songsjun/elastos.name/readme.md

 So if others, including apps, want to access some info of the user, you can access them by using the keywords.

-By default, the CryptoName has included "btc.address", "eth.address", "ela.address", ustd.address, "did", and "publickey" keywords.
+By default, the CryptoName has included "btc.address", "eth.address", "ela.address", usdt.address, "did", and "publickey" keywords.
 If you need more fields on CryptoName, you can ask the user to set it.
 We support 50 fields within the CryptoName.

 The user can edit their "profile" on https://CryptoName.org, it's very simple.